FinCEN Doubles Down on Banks’ Crypto Exposure

 Criminals register businesses online using fictitious or stolen IDs to create corporate entities.
 They then create corporate bank accounts that can be used to fund investments or operate unlicensed money service businesses.
 Naturally, they fail to report these crypto asset activities to the financial institution.
 Criminals and terrorists choose this technique because direct deposits and large sums of money moving in and out of business bank accounts—as opposed to personal accounts—are less likely to trigger fraud alerts or suspicious activity reports (SARs) at financial institutions.

-Additionally, numerous peer-to-peer (P2P) marketplaces are specifically designed to help people buy and sell Bitcoin is a digital currency (also called crypto-currency) ...
+Additionally, numerous peer-to-peer (P2P) marketplaces are specifically designed to help people buy and sell The term "Bitcoin" can either refer to Bitcoin the network, ...
 More and other virtual currencies with cash deposits or discrete wire transfers.
 To conceal their unregistered MSBs, buyers of bitcoin on these P2P marketplaces are told not to inform bank tellers that they are making deposits for the purchase of BTC, but rather are purchasing “digital services.”
 Similarly, for wire transfers, customers looking to buy bitcoin are directed to avoid mentioning bitcoin in any communication.
 These P2P exchangers don’t want their banks to catch wind of their underground money service businesses.

 In addition to being unregistered, many of these P2P exchangers lack any kind of AML program and perform little or no The know your customer or know your client (KYC) guidelines ...
 More due diligence.
 This lack of controls presents huge AML risks to banks and other financial institutions.